 If you are experiencing fever, cough and difficulty breathing and have recently travelled to or are a resident in an area where COVID-19 is reported, you should seek medical care immediately.

 Refugees, asylum seekers and anyone living in Jordan are eligible to register for the COVID-19 vaccine through vaccine.jo/.
-To register, please enter the personal barcode number contained in your passport obtained upon entry into Jordan.
 If you experience issues with registering, you can call the UNHCR Helpline at 064008000 or the Ministry of Health hotline number 065004554.

 The Ministry of Health announced the following testing stations for COVID-19 across the Kingdom.
 Tests are free-of-charge for Jordanian nationals, residents in Jordan, and refugees.
 These stations are operating every day, except for Fridays.